Chocolate Chip Scones

 Serve scones warm out of the oven and enjoy!

-2 cups cake flour, spooned into measuring cup and leveled with a knife
+- 2 cups cake flour, spooned into measuring cup and leveled with knife